The Cliffs of Moher are consistently at the top of Ireland’s most visited places and for the most part deservedly so.

 It still is, but it’s a different experience now.
 Safely indoors, you can see audio-visual presentations about the geology, fauna and flora of the cliffs, even have a simulated multi-screen virtual reality experience of standing on the cliffs on a sunny day.
 Cornelius O’Brien would admire the cheek of that, but then again the weather around here is often pretty filthy so at least if you visit on a bad day you will get an idea of what it is like out there.

 A lot of it is a bit pointless though.
-The interactive computer stuff wasn’t that interesting even to the kids with us and the presentations at times took themselves way too seriously.
+The interactive computer stuff wasn’t that interesting even for kids and the presentations at times take themselves way too seriously.
 Much of the content is really just big photographs of what you can see outside.

-There is a strange sense that actually going out on the cliffs is now something of an optional extra, but out we went just the same.
+There is a strange sense that actually going out on the cliffs is now something of an optional extra.

 On the Cliffs

-Climbing to the top along the old narrow path you felt you were pitting yourself against nature, leaning into the wind, looking down from a huge height at the crashing waves of the Atlantic and, on a clear day, marvelling at the seemingly endless views.
+Climbing to the top along the old narrow path back in the day you used to feel you were pitting yourself against nature, leaning into the wind, looking down from a huge height at the crashing waves of the Atlantic and, on a clear day, marvelling at the seemingly endless views.
 It was wild, elemental, exhilarating.

-It was also dangerous.
+It was also dangerous if you stray off course.
 People, including tourists, have died falling over the edge.

 Our Verdict: Should You Visit?